jp0utside/Tagify/docs/Tagify_PRD.md

 ---

+## Tags vs Playlists: Key Distinction

+**Tags (Modifiable):**
+- Created and managed by Tagify app
+- Stored as playlists in "Tagify Tags" folder in Spotify
+- Can be created, renamed, and deleted through the app
+- Songs can be added/removed from tags
+- Used for organization and querying
+- Format: `#tag:tagname` in Spotify

+**Playlists (Read-Only):**
+- Existing playlists from user's Spotify account
+- Imported as read-only entities for querying
+- Cannot be modified through Tagify app
+- Preserve user's existing organizational work
+- Available for querying alongside tags
+- Remain in their original locations in Spotify

+**Query Integration:**
+Both tags and playlists can be used in queries, but they serve different purposes:
+- Tags: For flexible, multi-dimensional organization
+- Playlists: For leveraging existing organizational work

+---

 ## Technical Architecture

 ### MVP Architecture (Spotify as Source of Truth)

 **Why This Approach:**
-For MVP speed, I'm using Spotify playlists as my database.
-Each tag becomes a playlist in a special "Tagify Tags" folder.
+For MVP speed, I'm using Spotify playlists as my database for tags.
+Each tag becomes a playlist in a special "Tagify Tags" folder, while existing playlists are imported as read-only entities.
 This means:
 - ✅ No separate backend to build/maintain
 - ✅ Users' data lives in their Spotify account (no lock-in)
 - ✅ Can ship faster and validate the concept
-- ✅ Playlists are familiar to users
+- ✅ Preserves existing playlist work while adding tagging functionality
+- ✅ Clear separation between tags (modifiable) and playlists (read-only)

 **Trade-offs:**
 - ⚠️ Limited by Spotify's playlist constraints (10k songs per playlist, ~11k playlists per user)